anna-gayle/sdg-py/ASSESSMENT.md

 Shane Jo-Anne Bacay:

 The waste management system is straightforward and pretty basic.
-It was truly made to fulfill academic requirements, and will need further enhancements to ever be deployed practically.
+It was truly made to fulfill academic requirements, and will need further enhancements (and debugging) to ever be deployed practically.

 Aethebelle Cabatay: